-The SymbioTM 700 controller allows for two types of control: standalone control and external/BAS control.
+The SymbioTM 700 controller allows for two types of controls: standalone control and external/BAS control.
+Control type can be selected by setting the Multistate Value Arbitration Method Request (MV-11100) to the desired method.

 - The Arbitration Method Request point must be set to Standalone Control. - In Standalone Control, the SymbioTM 700 controller will ignore all BAS input and the only way to control the equipment is through the onboard display or local inputs. - Standalone Control should only be used in very specific situations as there is limited flexibility on control of the equipment.